Recently Visited Pages

 - In-class accommodations – note-taking, recording lectures, etc.

 Accessibility for Campus Guests

-St. Charles Community College strives to provide reasonable accommodations to all SCC sponsored events.
-Please contact Disability Support Services as early as possible to discuss your needs at firstname.lastname@example.org or call 636-922-8581.
+St. Charles Community College strives to provide reasonable accommodations to all people at any SCC-sponsored event.
+Please contact Disability Support Services at firstname.lastname@example.org or 636-922-8581 as early as possible to discuss your needs.

 Limited accessible seating is available in the Donald D. Shook Fine Arts Building (FAB) and in the Daniel J. Conoyer Social Sciences Building (SSB).

 Accessible parking is located on campus.
-See ADA Accessibility Map (PDF) for accessible building entrances and parking spaces.
 Accessible parking is handled through the Department of Public Safety (DPS) – 636-922-8545.
-Only those vehicles with state issued disabled plates or hang tags can park in ADA designated parking spaces.
+Only those vehicles with a state issued disabled plates or hang tags can park in ADA designated parking spaces.

 All restrooms are fully accessible.